 “Boys!
 Mm, Bruce Wayne meets Clark Kent.
 Ah, I love it!
 I love bringing people together!
 How are we?”Batman V Superman: Dawn Of Justice (2016)

-Why does each metahuman already have a logo?
-I’m fine with Easter eggs; however, you have to be subtle to entice the viewers.
-There’s no need to follow Marvel’s footsteps.
+Why is it that every metahuman already has a logo?
+I don’t mind Easter eggs, but they must be subtle to entice viewers.
+There’s no need to follow in the footsteps of Marvel.

-DC is dark and serious which I love.
-In fact, there were only three scenes in the film that made me laugh and I’m fine with that.
-Instead of overwhelming the audience, the fans and new generation of fans, they should use that style and carefully sew the DC Extended Universe.
+I enjoy DC because it is dark and serious.
+Only three scenes in the film made me laugh, and that was OK with me.
+Instead of overwhelming the audience, fans, and new generations of fans, they should embrace that style and weave the DC Extended Universe with care.

-Moving on, Diana Prince / Wonder Woman’s participation was greatly appreciated.
-The music and sound effects during her action sequences were great!
-She somehow saved it because I was able to enjoy every second of it.
-Oh, how I wish the early fight scenes were as good as hers.
+Moving forward, Diana Prince / Wonder Woman’s participation was incredibly valuable.
+During her action sequences, the music and sound effects were fantastic!
+She rescued it in some way because I was able to enjoy every moment of it.
+I hope the early battle scenes were half as good as hers.

 UPDATES: Deleted Scenes